 Text: Text anything to 1-855-325-4296.
 From 9am-2am Central, a trained crisis counselor will text you back and listen, help you explore your feelings, work with you to create a safety plan if you think it would be helpful, and connect you with resources as needed.
 The crisis counselor is texting with you through our chat platform and not from a cell phone.
 If you text us between the hours of 2am-9am, you will receive a message with immediate resources.
 To receive immediate help during these hours, please call us at 1-855-325-4296 or text the national Crisis Text Line at 741-741.

-Mobile Crisis is responding to clients via telephone or telemedicine.
+Mobile Crisis is responding to clients via telephone or telemedicine in Johnson and Iowa counties.
 For clients in need of immediate support, please call MCO at 855-800-1239.
 Our Mobile Crisis Outreach team can provide referrals and additional follow up.

 Online Support Groups